 - Towers Third-floor Lounge

-- Graduate Dorm – Business Center (printers only)
+- Graduate Dorm – Business Center (fast access pc and printer)

 - Law School, East and West buildings (printers only)

 Every January and July, $30 is posted to the printing account of each Rutgers student.
-As a student prints a document, the account is charged 4 cents per sheet of paper if the document is printed on a black-and-white printer.
-Documents printed on a color printer are 25 cents per sheet.
+When a document is printed, the account is charged 4 cents per sheet of paper if the document is printed on a black-and-white printer and 25 cents per sheet on a color printer.

-Students who use up the $30 before the end of the six-month allotment period can pay for additional printing with their RU Express Card.
-To learn more, check print usage or add funds to an RU Express Card, visit printing.rutgers.edu.
+Students who use up the $30 before the end of the six-month allotment period can pay for additional printing.
+To learn more, check print usage, or add funds to your account, visit printing.rutgers.edu.

 - Follow password rules.
 Never share your password.
 Choose different passwords for different sites.

 - Confidential information should not be sent via email.
 Email is not secure.

 - Install antivirus/antispyware software and have it updated automatically.

 - Use only secure Wi-Fi when transmitting confidential data (credit card numbers, banking, etc.).